Safe-Surfer/SafeSurfer-Desktop/docs/PULLREQUESTCHECKLIST.md

 - [ ] Are the changes useful, helpful, and/or a good idea?

 ## Code
-- [ ] Is your code consistent with the project--Do all areas of the project appear to be written in a similar way?
+- [ ] Is your code consistent with the project -- Do all areas of the project appear to be written in a similar way?
 - [ ] Does your code not break anything else in the project?

 ## Translation
 - [ ] Is your translation concise yet keep it's meaning?
-- [ ] Does it keep visual appearence (not break CSS)?
+- [ ] Does it keep visual appearance (doesn't break CSS)?